get-net/http-openapi/README.md

     end,
     "/api/v1/*path"
 )

+-- to render default 404 for any unmatched path app:not_found_handler(true)

 -- all of the request parameters validation errors would end up here -- by default the response in json = { error = err } with http-status of 400